matecat/simple-s3/README.md

 ## Caching

 In order speed up data retrieval (```getItemsInABucket```), you can inject your cache handler.
-Please note that your handler MUST be PSR-6 compliant:
+Please note that your handler MUST be PSR-6 compliant.
+Consider this example:

 ```php
 ...